Quality Drug and Alcohol Addiction Treatment for an Affordable Price

 You’re never alone on your recovery journey.
 All you need to do is ask for help and find a safe environment where you can go to heal.
 Nobody else can do it for you; it’s your choice.

-Recovery Centre at White River is an affordable long-term rehabilitation centre in South Africa which offers a comprehensive and individualised approach to treating alcohol and drug addiction and other destructive habits such as gambling, computer, nicotine, pornography or sex addiction.
+Recovery Centre at White River is a top affordable long-term rehabilitation centre in South Africa which offers a comprehensive and individualised approach to treating alcohol and drug addiction and other destructive habits such as gambling, computer, nicotine, pornography or sex addiction.

 The cost of rehabilitation at the Recovery Centre has been kept low without sacrificing the quality of the treatment programme.
 It’s a more realistic option for South Africans who need help with an addiction at a cost which is affordable and covered by the leading medical aid schemes in South Africa.